This page documents versions 2.1 and below of the C# plugin. For newer versions, consult this page.

 [INFO] [23:30:05.643] A fatal exception occurred while running tests.
 Possible causes include invalid test runner parameters and stack overflows.
 [INFO] [23:30:05.727] Gallio.Model.ModelException: An exception occurred while invoking a test driver. ---> Gallio.Model.ModelException: Gallio.Model.ModelException: Could not load test assembly from 'C:\whatever\MyTestAssembly.Test.dll'. ---> System.BadImageFormatException: Could not load file...

-it might be because some of your assemblies have been compiled with a x86 profile (32 bits-bit) while Gallio is configured to run in an "Any CPU" mode, hence 64bits 64-bit on your system.
+that it might be because some of your assemblies have been compiled with a x86 profile (32 bits-bit) while Gallio is configured to run in an "Any CPU" mode, hence 64bits 64-bit on your system.

 This problem might be solved using corflags tool to force Gallio to run in a 32 bits -bit mode as shown below:

 corFlags.exe Gallio.Echo.exe /32BIT+ /Force

 The problem might be solved if you modify your installation of Gallio.
 Add the following XML fragment in files Gallio.Host.x86.exe.config and/or Gallio.Host.x64.exe.config: